projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 Virtio is an abstraction layer over devices in a para-virtualized hypervisor.
-Virtio was developed by Rusty Russell when he worked at IBM research to support his lguest hypervisor in 2007, and it quickly became the de-facto standard for KVM's para-virtualized I/O devices.
+Virtio was developed by Rusty Russell when he worked at IBM research to support his lguest hypervisor in 2007, and it quickly became the de facto standard for KVM's para-virtualized I/O devices.

 Virtio is very popular for virtual I/O devices because is provides a straightforward, efficient, standard, and extensible mechanism, and